Support for this project generously provided by:

 The Royal BC Museum is committed to preserving, exploring and sharing BC histories through diverse intercultural perspectives.
 Meaningful community engagement is an important way to explore such perspectives.

 The first consultation for the PCLP was held at the Royal BC Museum on November 21, 2015.
 We asked members of the Punjabi community for their feedback on parts of the Modern History gallery.
 You can find more details about this event here.

-In 2016, we held seven community consultations in BC–one each in northern BC, the Okanagan, the Kootenays, the Fraser Valley and on Vancouver Island, and two in the Lower Mainland.
+In 2016, we held seven community consultations in BC–two in the Lower Mainland and one each in northern BC, in the Okanagan, in the Kootenays, in the Fraser Valley and on Vancouver Island.
 The project brought together BC Punjabi community associations and individuals and sought their input on the best approaches to initiating this community legacy project locally and provincially.

 Communities, local host partners and other organizations and institutions were asked three questions: